microsoft/EntraSuite-Training/Scenarios/Scenario3.md

-## Microsoft Entra Suite – Scenario 3
+# Govern internet access based on business needs

-## Govern internet access based on business needs (Secure and governed access to all applications and resources)
+> Secure and governed access to all applications and resources

 ## Introduction
 In this guide, we describe how to configure Microsoft Entra Suite products for a scenario in which the fictional organization, Contoso has strict default internet access policies and wants to control internet access according to business requirements.